-- When the key is pressed after the control-out code "(", comments, and control-in code ")" have been typed, the typed comments are registered. - When the key is pressed midway through comments, to enter the rest of comments later, the data typed before the pressed may not be correctly registered (not entered, modified, or lost) because the data is subject to an entry check which is performed in normal editing.
+- When the key is pressed after the control-out code "(", comments, and control-in code ")" have been typed, the typed comments are registered. - When the NSERT key is pressed midway through comments, to enter the rest of comments later, the data typed before the NSERT key is pressed may not be correctly registered (not entered, modified, or lost) because the data is subject to an entry check which is performed in normal editing.